jmarshrossney/dcdir/docs/index.md

 1. **Read** a configuration from the filesystem into a Python `dict` ([`MetaConfig.read`][metaconf.config.MetaConfig.read]).
 2. **Write** a configuration `dict` to the filesystem ([`MetaConfig.write`][metaconf.config.MetaConfig.write])

 These steps are most easily understood through examples.
-See
+To start with, take a look at the [Usage][] section.
+More realistic examples can be found in the right navigation bar.

+All of the examples (include 'Usage') are based on Jupyter notebooks.
+Instructions for building the notebooks locally can be found in the `README.md` file in the [GitHub repository](https://github.com/jmarshrossney/metaconf).

 ## Philosophy

-I created this because

-I wanted this tool to work alongside these other tools, without ever getting in the way or creating conflicts.
+I have no intention of developing `metaconf` into a more sophisticated tool than it already is.
+The aim is that is works seamlessly alongside other tools and packages for parsing and validation, without ever getting in the way or creating conflicts.

-`metaconf` does not

-- Come with any pre-built handlers or meta-configurations
-- Provide any

-This is intentional.
-It has no dependencies other than the Standard Library.

-In particular, it is not in the scope of `metaconf` to perform validation of the actual configuration (this functionality is well-served by other tools).
+With that out of the way, please feel free to raise an [issue](https://github.com/jmarshrossney/metaconf/issues) or make a [pull request](https://github.com/jmarshrossney/metaconf/pulls) to suggest a change or feature.